CDRT/mk_docs/docs/guides/ldmm/ldmm_top.md

 Specify this parameter if you want to convert Reboot Type 5 (Delayed Forced Reboot) packages to be Reboot Type 3 (Requires Reboot).
 Only do this in task sequence scenarios where a Restart can be performed after the Thin Installer task.
 Use the -noreboot parameter on the Thin Installer command line to suppress reboot to allow the task sequence to control the restart.

+!!! info ""
-?>This parameter can only be used when Thin Installer will be processing the updates in the repository.
+   This parameter can only be used when Thin Installer will be processing the updates in the repository.

 ##### ScanOnly   <!-- {docsify-ignore} -->